ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Updated R2API dependency to 5.0.6 (now using split assembly).
 	- Replaced deprecated R2API.CommandHelper with base RoR2's SearchableAttribute.
 - Updated BepInExPack dependency to 5.4.2103.

-**7.3.2**

-- Various fixes and improvements to ConCmds `ir_sim` and `ir_sqm`:
-	- Fixed hiding the entire model placeholder instead of individual models.
-	- Fixed failing if the model placeholder is inactive but present.
-	- Now searches by internal code name instead of by language token lookup (latter failed inexplicably in some cases).
-- For developers: NuGet config is now localized (building project no longer requires end-user modification of system or directory NuGet config).